sel4devkit/sel4devkit-manual/src/src/activity/microkit_hdmi_driver/main.md

 # HDMI Driver

 For this task the aim was to create an hdmi display driver using our current devkit setup.
-For inspiration we chose to look at U-Boot’s implementation of an imx8m display driver.
+For inspiration looked at U-Boot’s implementation of an imx8m display driver.
 We chose to look at U-Boot’s solution compared to the linux contribution because it is BSD licensed, less fully featured and simpler to understand.

+The repository for this project is located at: https://github.com/sel4-cap/sel4-hdmi

 ## Displaying a static image